Ficool

 Grey, however, stood motionless with a bored look on his face.
 For a moment, he even felt tempted to take out his phone and play a game, but he dismissed the thought.
 He had to maintain his mysterious aura as a peerless master.

-And for the past thirty minutes, she had been failing.
+And for the past thirty minutes, she had failed repeatedly.

-Still, Lia's eyes lit up with determination as her blade inched closer to his chest.
-This time… this time I'll hit him!
+Still, Lia's eyes burned with determination as her blade inched closer to his chest.
+This time, this time I'll hit him.

 But—